niliara-edu/niliara-edu/README.md

 For the new reinstall:

-- theme oneshot / sufokia
+- theme oneshot / sufokia / sewerslvt